primer/react/contributor-docs/authoring-css.md

 Avoid adding fallback values to CSS variables from `@primer/primitives`.
 These are added automatically and will be compiled to CSS variables with a fallback value.

-- classname at the top level of a component

-- baseline 2022
-- supports
-- one file per component
-- linting

 ### Support

 Prefer CSS features no newer than Baseline 2022.
 When using CSS features from Baseline 2023 or newer, provide an appropriate fallback for when the feature is unavailable.